Ethiopian Americans: Culture

 An Oromo Lutheran (P'ent'ay) church in Minneapolis.

 Many Ethiopian Americans are followers of Abrahamic religions, particularly Christianity and Islam.
 Of these, the majority of Christians belong to the Ethiopian Orthodox Tewahedo Church.
 It is the largest Christian denomination in Ethiopia.
 Most Muslim Ethiopian expatriates adhere to the Sunni school.
 Other Ethiopian immigrants follow the P'ent'ay denomination of Christianity or Judaism.
 There has been a general religious revival among Ethiopian Americans, especially in the Orthodox sect.
 Church attendance in America has also increased relative to that in Ethiopia, and the institutions serve to preserve aspects of Ethiopian culture among American-born Ethiopians.
 They also act as networks and support systems crucial to the well-being of both recent immigrants from Ethiopia and more established Ethiopian residents.
 Ethiopian churches in the US are gathering places for the Ethiopian community, where Ethiopian expatriates come together to pray, socialize, stay in touch, and lend support to one another.

 For many individuals living within the Ethiopian diaspora, musical performance acts as a uniting social force that allows Ethiopian immigrants in the US to explore their shared culture and identity, while simultaneously partaking in political expression and advocacy.
 Through public performances (e.g. cultural events on college campuses), these traditions are shown to communities of outsiders who are interested in Ethiopian music and dance within an American context.
 Such folkloric performances, often based in religion, feature sacred songs performed in various languages of Ethiopia, with instrumental accompaniments and traditional choreographed dances.

+Ethiopian Americans frequently consume injera.
+This flat, mildly sour, fermented pancake is typically paired with various dishes such as wats (stews prepared with spices and meats, commonly lamb, chicken, or beef), shiro (a stew made from spices and beans, which may consist of lentils, chickpeas, or split peas), and gomen (sautéed greens, generally turnip greens, collard greens, or kale).
+Coffee is a favored drink among Ethiopian Americans.